 The most common example is the people you live with.
 It makes sense.
 We don’t wear masks at home.
 We don’t social distance at home.
 We cook for each other, we eat together, we watch television together, we talk to each other.
 We spend a lot of time with the people we live with, closer together than six feet.
 That’s the most common source of COVID transmission.
 It’s also the hardest to stop, since many people can’t isolate themselves easily, and the people we live with can be exposed days before we get symptoms and thus learn we’re sick.
 That’s why protecting yourself against COVID when outside the home is so important.

 Other common sources are small parties and get togethers.
-Unfortunately, we saw a lot of new cases after Father’s Day, and we’re going to see more from the 4th of July.
+Unfortunately, we saw a spike in cases after holidays like Memorial Day and Fourth of July.
 Again, a party is normally great fun, but it’s dangerous right now.
 Lots of people, close together, for long periods of time.

 We also see a lot of COVID transmission in the workplace.
 Again, it makes sense.
 We’re around the same people, in close proximity, day after day.
 Again, it’s why COVID protections are so important, and why so many businesses are now doing COVID symptom checks.
 It’s also why it is very important to stay home from work if you have COVID symptoms.

 Yes.
 COVID is sneaky like that.
 People with no symptoms can spread COVID-- nearly 20 percent of cases are asymptomatic.
 People can also spread COVID before they get symptoms.
 That is why facial coverings are so important – you may not know you have COVID.